HarshitR2004/EEG-Detection/README.md

 - Evaluated performance using accuracy, precision, recall, and F1-score.

 ## Web Application
-- Developed an interactive **frontend using Streamlit** for real-time monitoring.
+- Developed an interactive **frontend using HTML CSS and JavaScript** for real-time monitoring.
 - Users can upload EEG signals and receive real-time seizure predictions.
 - Integrated **PyTorch hooks** to visualize key EEG channels influencing model decisions.